wnchan/tp/docs/UserGuide.md

 * Checks the group with the specified `GROUP_NUMBER`.
 * The group number must come from a group that has been created in the system.
+* checkGroup does not restrict students from joining a group, instead, it provides helpful alerts to help groups adhere to the critreria set by CS2103T and CS2101.

 #### Examples:
 * `checkGroup 4` checks the group with a group number 4 if it is created in the system.